 The Deathslinger has some okay add-ons, but a little like The Ghost Face his good add-ons are largely about his reload time and his Movement Speed when aiming down the sights of The Redeemer.
 Other than that… The Deathslinger doesn’t have too much going for him.
 That said, that doesn’t mean you shouldn’t equip him with any add-ons at all, in fact, try out the ones listed below.

-Dead By Daylight The Deathslinger Killer Guide: Tips and Tricks
+Dead By Daylight The Deathslinger tips and tricks

 - Monitor and Abuse is a phenomenal perk for The Deathslinger as his Terror Radius is very small in the first place, so for him to lose more of it?
 An instant win for those who like to get the drop on Survivors without them even noticing.